-Affordable Housing: As defined in 24 V.S.A. §§ 4303, to include either:
+Affordable Housing: As defined in 24 V.S.A. §§ 4303, "Affordable Housing" means either of the following:

 1. Owner-occupied housing for which the total annual cost of ownership, including principal, interest, taxes, insurance and condominium association fees, does not exceed 30 percent of the gross annual income of a household at 120 percent of the Windham County median income, as defined by the U.S. Department of Housing and Urban Development;